shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="Ayuda para garantizar la comunicación de servicios de Service Fabric | Microsoft Azure" description="Información general sobre cómo ayudar a proteger la comunicación de los servicios de confianza que se ejecutan en el clúster de Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"